online-ml/chantilly/README.md

 ### Configuration handling

 `chantilly` follows Flask's [instance folder](https://flask.palletsprojects.com/en/1.1.x/config/#instance-folders) pattern.
 This means that you can configure `chantilly` via a file named `instance/config.py`.
 Note that the location is relative to where you are launching the `chantilly run` command from.
+In fact, the `instance` directory is created if it doesn't exist whenever you run `chantilly`.
 You can set all the [builtin variables](https://flask.palletsprojects.com/en/1.1.x/config/#builtin-configuration-values) that Flask provides.
 You can also set the following variables which are specific to `chantilly`:

+- `STORAGE_BACKEND`: determines which [storage backend](#using-a-different-storage-backend) to use.
 - `SHELVE_PATH`: location of the [shelve](https://docs.python.org/3/library/shelve.html) database file.
+Only applies if `STORAGE_BACKEND` is set to `shelve`.
+- `REDIS_HOST`: only applies if `STORAGE_BACKEND` is set to `redis`.
+- `REDIS_PORT`: only applies if `STORAGE_BACKEND` is set to `redis`.
+- `REDIS_DB`: only applies if `STORAGE_BACKEND` is set to `redis`.

 The `instance/config.py` is a Python file that gets executed before the app starts, therefore this is also where you can [configure logging](https://flask.palletsprojects.com/en/1.1.x/logging/).
 Here is an example `instance/config.py` file:

 ```py
 from logging.config import dictConfig